My Community

 Action Taken

-Between 2011 and 2012, the EPA completed a removal action that included cleanup of a subset of residential yards, removal of the Iron King Mine small tailing pile adjacent to the Chaparral Gulch and application of a soil sealant to the Humboldt Smelter dross piles.
+Between 2011 and 2012, the EPA completed a removal action that included cleanup of a subset of residential yards, removal of the Iron King Mine small tailings pile adjacent to the Chaparral Gulch and application of a soil sealant to the Humboldt Smelter dross piles.
 The EPA also evaluated background levels of arsenic and lead in the area and continues to evaluate groundwater at the site.

 Between 2013 and 2014, the EPA continued investigations on and near the mine and smelter, and within residential yards to better understand contamination at the source areas.

 Between April and July in 2017 the EPA cleaned up surface soils in 31 residential yards in Dewey-Humboldt that had soils contaminated with lead and/or arsenic from the former mine and smelter activities after investigating, sampling and evaluating over 600 properties.
-For further information please refer to EPA's fact sheet dated August 2017.
+For further information please refer to EPA's fact sheet dated August 2017 | View/Download Fact Sheet >

 Between November 2021 and June 2022, ADEQ conducted a project, in coordination with the EPA, to take down the Humboldt Smelter Stack, install fencing on the Humboldt Smelter area, and mitigate dust by application of soil sealant to the Humboldt Smelter dross.
-For more information on the Humboldt Smelter Project I Visit Page >

 Status